* Coaster Enthusiasts of Canada *

 PROMOTERS

-As these parks blossomed, exhibition promoters realized the potential draw of such areas.
+As these parks blossomed, exhibition promoters realised the potential draw of such areas.
 Although amusements and primitive rides can be traced back hundreds of years as additions to fairs, entire AREAS of games and rides began to be added to these exhibitions as an extra drawing ticket, particularly at industrial trade shows or country fairs.
 With the latter, farmers and small town residents were already used to seeing livestock, produce, baked goods and handicrafts, so the amusements were something additional to pique their interests.
 Many of these amusement sections became the main drawing ticket - sometimes even after the exhibitions themselves ceased to exist.

 (Image: CNE Roller Coaster)